Aamirio/Digital-Scanner/README.md

 ------------------------------------------------------------------------------------------------------------------------
 ### How to open project in Intellij

-* Click on File -> New -> Project from existing sources -> double-click on pom.xml in Converter directory
+* Click on File -> New -> Project from existing sources -> double-click on pom.xml in DigitalScanner directory
 ------------------------------------------------------------------------------------------------------------------------